 - Oxford Brunsfield ASEAN Human Rights Scholarships

-One full scholarship is available for applicants to this course starting September 2020 who are nationals of, and ordinarily resident in Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), Philippines, Singapore, Thailand or Vietnam.
+Up to two full scholarships are available for applicants to this course starting September 2022 who are nationals of, and ordinarily resident in Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar (Burma), Philippines, Singapore, Thailand or Vietnam.
 The scholarship is jointly funded by the University and the Brunsfield Foundation of Malaysia.
 The scholarship covers course fees and a study support grant (towards your travel expenses to Oxford and other sundry expenses).
 The award covers the two years of the course.

 - Commonwealth Distance Learning Scholarships

 These scholarships are for candidates from low middle income Commonwealth countries for part-time Master’s study by distance learning on selected courses offered by UK universities.
 They are funded by the UK Department for International Development (DFID) with the aim of contributing to the UK’s international development aims and wider overseas interests, supporting excellence in UK higher education, and sustaining the principles of the Commonwealth.
 The scholarships covers course fees and a study support grant (towards your travel expenses to Oxford and other sundry expenses).
 Awards cover the two years of study.